UrbsLab/STREAMLINE/README.md

 Included with this pipeline is a folder named `DemoData` including two small datasets used as a demonstration of pipeline efficacy.
 New users can easily test/run STREAMLINE in all run modes set up to run automatically on these datasets.

+## List of parameters
-Detailed info about advanced features and command line implementation can be found in  [./docs/source/demo.md](docs/source/demo.md)
+[//]: # (Consolidated info on how to run it on different systems can be found in [./docs/source/demo.md]&#40;docs/source/demo.md)
+A complete list of STREAMLINE Parameters can be found [here](https://urbslab.github.io/STREAMLINE/parameters.html).

 ***
 ## Disclaimer